akaradjov/fungi-edibility-classification-cnn/README.md

 	No species within the Suillus Genus contains any toxins or is poisonous, not all of the species have culinary value but are considered edible.
  	Will be classifying the Suillus Genus as edible.

-### Data
-The images are derived from kaggle, they are taken by a private photographer The data set structure was created by me using the images from kaggle with a function created in my notebook, and the finished data set contains over 7,000 data points.

 ### Methods
 **First** step was to prepare the data set which was done by feature engineering with a for loop function, to label all the mushroom Genus.
 We started off by understanding the data which our research presented above.
 I was able to notice that the images were only sufficient enough to classify per Genus not per species, and would have needed a lot more images.
 The data set was created with a loading image function, and my preprocess function, so that all images were the same shape, and size.